phuc16/CNPM/README.md

 ## Project target
 We build this system to make it easier for customers to use the restaurant's services and also help the restaurant manage data.
 This system includes managing tables, ordering food, alerts, billing, credit card processing and viewing order records.

-This app can be use by 4 user:
+This app can be use by 4 users:
 * Customer
 * Receptionist
 * Clerk